gvSIGAssociation/gvnix/addon-web-theme/docs/pd-addon-theme-manager.rst

 TODO
 =====

-* Review work done in Sentencias issue #5030 (r16) in order to port it to the add-on.
+* Review work done in Sentencias issue #5030 (r22) in order to port it to the add-on.
+Using the maven-resources-plugin copy-resources mojo we create (filtering from src/main/resources/applicationversion.properties) a file into ``WEB-INF/i18n/theme`` with the property used to show the application version number.